The Blog

 in the presence of fate is strength undefeatable.

-Here I stand again at the door of a great transitional period in my life.
-On the other side of this transition is new love, new life and freedom.
-Do I remain in this comfort zone of deceptive security or do I “behave a like free spririt
+I stand again at the door of a great transitional period.
+The other side of this transition is new love, new life, and freedom.
+Do I remain in this comfort zone of deceptive security, or do I “behave like a free spirit in the presence of fate?”

 I will take the latter….